adamvinueza/notes/README.md

 etc., I (_finally_) decided to start putting those things onto this page.
 Think of it as my auxiliary long-term memory.

+(UPDATE: [This strongly suggests](https://imgur.com/a/n24kl) I should use the phrase 'duck it' for searching on DuckDuckGo.)

 ## I keep forgetting I am on a different branch, so ...

 Calling it `git-master-pull` and sticking it in `~/bin`: